columbia-it/django-jsonapi-training/docs/oauth2.md

 whether one server should trust another.
 In the OAuth 2.0 world, this is implemented by the client using HTTP Basic Auth with the AS to get back an Access Token.
-Validation of (introspecting) the access token (Authorization: "Bearer *<token>*" header) is done by the server using HTTP Basic Auth to identify itself and then introspecting the token.
+Validation of (introspecting) the access token is done by the server using
+HTTP Basic Auth to identify itself and then introspecting the token.
 No user identity or permissions are provided because there is no user.
 In addition to using the scopes associated with the access token, the server app can always keep a list of client IDs if necessary.
-However, the cleanest design approach is to base the authorization decision entirely on the access token's scopes.
+However, the cleanest design approach is to base the authorization decision entirely on the access token's granted scopes.

-### Determine Resource Server Authorization Requirements
+### Determining Resource Server Authorization Requirements

-In all use cases, the resource server is presented with an access token in the Authorization header.
+In all use cases, the Resource Server is presented with an access token in the Authorization header.
 The resource server decides what actions are authorized based on the scopes associated with the token, which it learns from token introspection.
 It can also make decisions based on the